Oops! I Blew My Budget. Now What?

-If you find yourself in a pattern where you consistently run out of money each month, then you need to change your budget, your spending habits, and potentially even figure out how to earn more money.
+If you find yourself in a pattern where you consistently run out of money each month, you need to change your budget, your spending habits, and potentially even figure out how to earn more money.

-If you find yourself blowing your budget on clothing, eating out, and other unnecessary things, then you need to consider whether or not you have spending issues that you need to address.
+If you find yourself blowing your budget on clothing, eating out, and other unnecessary things, you need to consider whether you have spending issues you need to address.
 You also need to decide if your budget is actually working.
 Often people who struggle this way do not have a budget at all.
 You can also look for new ways to save each month to cut down on your overall expenses.